-Recent Decisions in Disconnections Rulemaking R.18-07-005
+Key Decisions in the Disconnections Rulemaking, R.18-07-005

 On June 16, 2020, the CPUC approved D.20-06-003 ("Phase I Decision"), which ordered numerous changes to disconnections policies and improved reconnection processes for the large utilities.
 This decision made permanent the disconnection goals and extreme weather protections implemented in the Interim Decision.
-The Phase I Decision ordered utilities to create Arrearage Management Plan (AMP) programs, which provide bill debt forgiveness for low-income residential customers enrolled in the California Alternate Rates for Energy (CARE) and the Family Electric Rate Assistance (FERA)^{4,5} that make on-time bill payments.
+The Phase I Decision ordered utilities to create Arrearage Management Plan (AMP) programs, which provide bill debt forgiveness for low-income residential customers enrolled in the California Alternate Rates for Energy (CARE) and the Family Electric Rate Assistance (FERA)^{1,2} that make on-time bill payments.
 Following CPUC approval of Resolution E-5114 on December 17, 2020, utilities began enrolling customers in AMP starting in February 2021.

 These programs, based on successful programs implemented in other states, allow low-income customers with large past-due balances to receive debt forgiveness in exchange for on-time payment of regular monthly bills.
-When a customer enrolls in AMP, the utility agrees not to initiate
+When a customer enrolls in AMP, the utility agrees not to initiate disconnection or collections referral while the customer is enrolled, and after 12 months of on-time bill payments, the customer's entire arrearage (up to \$8,000 maximum) is forgiven.

-4 California Alternate Rates for Energy (CARE) and Family Electric Rate Assistance (FERA) provide discounts on energy bills for income qualified households.
-CARE eligibility is limited to customers with household income at or below 200% of Federal Poverty Level, and enrolled customers receive a 30-35 percent discount on electric service and a 20 percent discount on gas service.
-FERA eligibility is limited to customers with household income at or below 250% of Federal Poverty Level, and enrolled customers receive an 18 percent discount on their electricity bill.
-Specific income guidelines may be reviewed here: https://www.cpuc.ca.gov/lowincomerates/ disconnection or collections referral while the customer is enrolled, and after 12 months of on-time bill payments, the customer's entire arrearage (up to \$8,000 maximum) is forgiven.
-Subsequently in the later phase of R.18-07-005, D.21-10-012 authorized the Percentage of Income-based Payment Plan (PIPP) Pilot Program which allows eligible CARE customers to pay a predetermined affordable percentage of their monthly income toward their utility bill and has the potential to reduce residential disconnections and energy burdens of low-income customers in California.
+Subsequently, in the later phase of R.18-07-005, D.21-10-012 authorized the Percentage of Income-based Payment Plan (PIPP) Pilot Program, which allows eligible CARE customers to pay a predetermined affordable percentage of their monthly income toward their utility bill and has the potential to reduce residential disconnections and the energy burden of low-income customers in California.
 Customers who enroll in the PIPP Pilot Program will receive a monthly bill cap for current electricity and gas charges based on four percent of their household's monthly income.
-More information on AMP and the PIPP Pilot Program is provided in this report under "CPUC Efforts to Reduce Residential Energy Utility Disconnections."
+More detailed information on the status and effectiveness of these pilot programs is provided in the "CPUC Efforts to Reduce Residential Energy Utility Disconnections" section of this report.